Edna Loftus

 Edna Loftus (c.
-1891 – 15 June 1916) was a British actress who was briefly married to champion jockey Winnie O'Connor and gained notoriety in the United States for marrying Harry A. Rheinstrom, the heir to a Cincinnati brewing fortune, against the wishes of his family in 1910.
+1891 – 15 June 1916) was a British actress who was briefly married to champion jockey Winfield O'Connor and gained notoriety in the United States for marrying Harry A. Rheinstrom, the heir to a Cincinnati brewing fortune, against the wishes of his family in 1910.
 While trained for musical theater in her early career in London, she was a cafe singer and hotel operator during her later years in California as a means to support herself during her second husband's illness.
 She died in poverty in San Francisco in 1916 of tuberculosis after divorcing Rheinstrom in 1914.

 Acting career

 Edna Loftus was born in London and grew up in Southwark.
 She first appeared at The Palace in a February 1906 revival of the musical comedy The Catch of the Season and as a female attendant in Madame Lingerie.
 She starred in the 1906 adaptation of The New Aladdin in the role of Madge Oliphant for the Gaiety Theater.
 While not a primary role, she was lauded by the theater publication The Tatler as being "a beauty", her photographs appearing in many of the publicity items for New Aladdin.
 She continued acting in the New Aladdin for most of 1906, but by December was starring in a production of The Babes in the Wood at the Theatre Royal, Edinburgh where she played the role of Molly the miller's daughter.
 By July 1907, she was performing in a revue Tu veux rire (You Want to Laugh) at the Ambassadeurs in Paris with Max Dearly and dancers Gaby Deslys and Vera Barton.

 Loftus moved to the United States with her first husband in 1907 and traveled with the vaudeville acting troupe the Rain Dears in 1909.
 While some sources identified Cissie Loftus as her sister, she is not related to the actress.